The Rules to Follow when Buying a Boat

 Once you have determined what your needs are, you’ll be nearly ready to start looking for your boat.
 Before getting started, however, you need to familiarize yourself with the regulatory requirements that govern the purchase of pleasure crafts in Canada.
 That way, you can make sure that the boat you buy is authorized for use in Quebec and Canadian waters.

-As of August 1, 1981, a serial number must be inscribed on the hull of every boat built or imported for sale in Canada.
+As of August 1, 1981, a Hull Identification Number must be inscribed on the hull of every boat built or imported for sale in Canada.
 The boats must also meet construction standards.
 If you are considering buying a boat that does not have a serial number, insist that the seller obtain a number and inscribe it on the hull before you buy.

 Canadian Compliance Notice